What Is Not A Feature Of Natural Selection

 2. Natural Selection is NOT About Individual Organisms Changing During Their Lifetime

 A crucial point to grasp is that natural selection acts on populations, not individuals.
 An individual organism cannot change its genetic makeup during its lifetime in response to environmental pressures.
 Lamarckian inheritance, the idea that acquired characteristics can be passed down, is incorrect.
-For example, a bodybuilder's increased muscle mass will not be inherited by their children.
+Still, for example, a bodybuilder's increased muscle mass will not be inherited by their children.
 Changes in a population happen gradually over generations as advantageous traits become more common due to differential reproduction.

 3. Natural Selection is NOT Random